AspieterPan/CheatSheet/001Inbox/PKM.md

 Artificial Intelligence (AI) can play a significant role in Personal Knowledge Management (PKM) by assisting individuals in organizing, processing, and retrieving information.
 AI-powered tools can help individuals to:

-1. Automate the process of gathering information: AI-enabled tools can automate the process of gathering relevant information from various sources such as social media, news websites, and other online platforms.
+1. Automate the process of gathering information: AI-enabled tools can automate the process of gathering relevant information From various sources such as social media, news websites, and other online platforms.

 2. Analyze and categorize data: AI algorithms can analyze and categorize data based on various parameters such as keywords, context, and relevance.